zfs-old-crap/linkytime/docs/DeveloperGuide.md

     2. Test case: Edit an existing archived meeting, updating its date to make it an upcoming meeting. <br>
        Expected: There should be one less meeting in the meeting list shown.

+#### Opening Meetings
+1. Opening the first meeting in the currently shown meeting list.
+   1. Prerequisite: There is at least one meeting in the meeting list currently shown.
+The testing device is compatible with `java.awt.Desktop` and has desktop capabilities.
+   2. Test case: `open 1`<br>
+      Expected: The URL of the first meeting in the currently shown meeting list is opened in the device default browser.

+2. Opening with an non-integer index.
+   1. Test case: `open abc`<br>
+      Expected: Invalid command format error message shown.
+No meetings opened.

+3. Opening without an index.
+   1. Test case: `open`<br>
+      Expected: Invalid command format error message shown.
+No meetings opened.

+3. Opening with an out-of-bounds index.
+   1. Prerequisite: There is at least one meeting in the meeting list currently shown.
+   2. Test case: `open [index]`, where `[index]` is an integer greater than the number of meetings in the currently shown list.<br>
+      Expected: Invalid index error message shown.
+No meetings opened.

+4. Opening with a negative index.
+   1. Prerequisite: There is at least one meeting in the meeting list currently shown.
+   2. Test case: `open [index]`, where `[index]` is a negative integer.<br>
+      Expected: Invalid command format error message shown.
+No meetings opened.

 #### Meetings sorted chronologically

 1. Adding a meeting while the meeting list is shown.